sshrutii/CSC510_Project3_slash/README.md

 - Flutter UI improvised significantly
 - Fixed website search
 - Download the complete list of searched products in a CSV format

-# Flutter Features -
-- Search for products across multiple e-commerce websites (Amazon, Walmart, Target, BestBuy, Costco, eBay).
 - Compare prices and deals to find the best offer.
-- Easy-to-use interface for quick navigation and search.
+- Easy-to-use interface for quick navigation and search in Flutter
-- Redirect to the respective app/website
+- Redirect to the respective app/website in Flutter
+- Chat channel added

 :golf: Future Roadmap
 ---
 - Add user sign-up session
-- Product comparison based on prices and product features
+- Product comparison based on prices and product features and display in Graph
-- Chat channel

 :sparkles: Contributors
 ---